jdlubrano/datamaps-zoomto-plugin/README.md

 var zoomOpts = {
     scaleFactor: 1, // The amount to zoom
     center: {
-        lat: 0, // latitude of the point to which you wish to zoom
+        lat: <the center of your original map>, // latitude of the point to which you wish to zoom
-        lng: 0, // longitude of the point to which you wish to zoom },
+        lng: <the center of your orignal map>, // longitude of the point to which you wish to zoom
+        // NOTE: You cannot specify lat without lng or lng without lat.
+It's all or nothing.
+    },
     transition: {
         duration: 1000 // milliseconds